Summary

 =INDEX(company,MATCH(F7,bid,0))

-Here, the value in column F is used as the lookup value inside MATCH, with the named range bid (C5:C12) for lookup_array, and match type set to zero to force exact match.
-MATCH then returns the location of the value to INDEX as a row number.
+Here, the value in column F is used as the lookup value inside MATCH, with the named range bid (C5:C12) for lookup_array, and match_type set to zero to force an exact match.
+MATCH returns the location of the value to INDEX as the row number.
 INDEX then retrieves the corresponding value from the named range company (B5:B12).
+An all-in-one formula to get the company name in one step would look like this:

 =INDEX(company,MATCH(SMALL(bid,E7),bid,0))